mb21/blog/_posts/2022-04-10-example-of-algebraic-data-types-in-swift-kotlin-rust-typescript.md

 }

 fun render(state: State): String {
-    // still, exhaustiveness checking only works if the `when` is used as an expression like here return when (state) {
+    // still, exhaustiveness checking only works if the
+    // `when` is used as an expression, like here return when (state) {
         is State.Loading -> "..."
         is State.LoggedOut -> "Please log in..."